SetProtocol/STIPS/STIPS/STIP-005.md

 PERP provides accounts with an initial margin ratio of 10% and sets their minimum margin ratio at 6.25%.
 Margin levels are evaluated as a sum of an account’s positions - e.g the system is cross-margin by default.
 In practice, traders can open positions whose spot market valuation is  ~9X the value of collateral they’ve deposited into the system.
 For margin requirement purposes, positions are priced using Chainlink oracles for the parent asset of a virtual asset.

-As the oracle price for a parent asset changes, the total margin requirement for an account scales with it such that the leverage ratio for a position maintains a constant relation to the position’s value in sport markets.
+As the oracle price for a parent asset changes, the total margin requirement for an account scales with it such that the leverage ratio for a position maintains a constant relation to the position’s value in spot markets.
 (See  Appendix/Simulations/Leverage for an example).

 #### Funding